mrocklin/mrocklin.github.io/startups/best-practices.md

 Do this yourself.
-You can find people to hire to do this, but you'll spend a bunch of your time explaining things to them, having them translate your words poorly to a lower common denominator, and then spend a bunch more time trying to change things.
+You can find people to hire to do this, but you'll spend a bunch of your time explaining things to them, having them translate your words poorly to a lower common denominator, and then spend a bunch more time struggling to make them right.

 It's easier and better if you do this yourself for a while, and learn whatever you need along the way.